ChengxiCC/ChengxiCC.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Electronic Engineering, Tsinghua University, Beijing, China, 2022
+* Ph.D in Electronic Engineering, Tsinghua University, 2022
-* B.S. in Information and Communication Engineering, University of Electronic Science and Technology of China (UESTC), Chengdu, China, 2018
+* B.S. in Information and Communication Engineering, University of Electronic Science and Technology of China (UESTC), 2018
-* Visiting student, University of Wollongong, NSW, Australia, Feb 2018 - May 2018
+* Visiting student, University of Wollongong, Feb 2018 - May 2018
-* Exchange Student, Department of Electrical Engineering, City University of Hong Kong, Hong Kong SAR, China, City University of Hong Kong, Hong Kong SAR, China
+* Exchange Student, City University of Hong Kong, Aug 2016 - Dec 2016

 Work experience
 ======